grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 ### CM-7 (1): Periodic Review

-Review the system {{ insert: param, cm-07.01_odp.01 }} to identify unnecessary and/or nonsecure functions, ports, protocols, software, and services; and
+Review the system the frequency at which to review the system to identify unnecessary and/or non-secure functions, ports, protocols, software, and/or services is defined; to identify unnecessary and/or nonsecure functions, ports, protocols, software, and services; and

-Disable or remove {{ insert: param, cm-7.1_prm_2 }}.
+Disable or remove organization-defined functions, ports, protocols, software, and services within the system deemed to be unnecessary and/or nonsecure.

 Organizations review functions, ports, protocols, and services provided by systems or system components to determine the functions and services that are candidates for elimination.
 Such reviews are especially important during transition periods from older technologies to newer technologies (e.g., transition from IPv4 to IPv6).
 These technology transitions may require implementing the older and newer technologies simultaneously during the transition period and returning to minimum essential functions, ports, protocols, and services at the earliest opportunity.
 Organizations can either decide the relative security of the function, port, protocol, and/or service or base the security decision on the assessment of other entities.
 Unsecure protocols include Bluetooth, FTP, and peer-to-peer networking.

-the system is reviewed {{ insert: param, cm-07.01_odp.01 }} to identify unnecessary and/or non-secure functions, ports, protocols, software, and services:
+the system is reviewed the frequency at which to review the system to identify unnecessary and/or non-secure functions, ports, protocols, software, and/or services is defined; to identify unnecessary and/or non-secure functions, ports, protocols, software, and services:

- {{ insert: param, cm-07.01_odp.02 }} deemed to be unnecessary and/or non-secure are disabled or removed;
+functions to be disabled or removed when deemed unnecessary or non-secure are defined; deemed to be unnecessary and/or non-secure are disabled or removed;

- {{ insert: param, cm-07.01_odp.03 }} deemed to be unnecessary and/or non-secure are disabled or removed;
+ ports to be disabled or removed when deemed unnecessary or non-secure are defined; deemed to be unnecessary and/or non-secure are disabled or removed;

- {{ insert: param, cm-07.01_odp.04 }} deemed to be unnecessary and/or non-secure are disabled or removed;
+ protocols to be disabled or removed when deemed unnecessary or non-secure are defined; deemed to be unnecessary and/or non-secure are disabled or removed;

- {{ insert: param, cm-07.01_odp.05 }} deemed to be unnecessary and/or non-secure is disabled or removed;
+ software to be disabled or removed when deemed unnecessary or non-secure is defined; deemed to be unnecessary and/or non-secure is disabled or removed;

- {{ insert: param, cm-07.01_odp.06 }} deemed to be unnecessary and/or non-secure are disabled or removed.
+ services to be disabled or removed when deemed unnecessary or non-secure are defined; deemed to be unnecessary and/or non-secure are disabled or removed.

 Configuration management policy